resnostyle/resnostyle.github.io/About.md

 permalink: /about/
 ---

-Hey, I'm this guy and doing that thing.
+Hey, I'm Bryan and I'm a DevOps Engineer.